kdestasio/bidsQC/conversion/README.md

 1. Convert dicoms for all or only a subset of participants in the dicom directory.
 2. Run the conversion on Talapas, the University of Oregon's high performance cluster.

+The instructions below presuppose you have the bidsQC repository on your machine (local or cluster) with access to your dicoms.
+For instructions on getting the repo onto your machine, see the [step-by-step guide.](../uoTutorial.md)

 ## Table of Contents

 - [How to run on a cluster](#cluster)